kushalchauhan98/2048-puzzle/README.md

 The code may seem a little difficult to understand and less "modular", but it was, in fact my first ever project!

 The code has been converted into a standalone executable using cx_freeze module.
 The executable and its dependencies coan be found in the "build.zip".

-The executable and its dependencies have been compiled into a single Windows Installer (.exe)
+The executable and its dependencies have been compiled into a single Windows Installer File (setup.exe).
+You can just download and execute it and the game will be installed automatically.